Tag Archives: Big Agnes tent reviews

 For this article, I’ve updated my picks for the five top-performing backpacking tents available today, with links to my original, complete review of each one.
 I think you’ll find at least one that’s perfect for you—plus you’ll find some at great sale prices now (and links to those online retailers below).
 Continue reading →

 I read your article about ultra-backpacking and how you did the John Muir Trail in seven days.
 I am planning on doing it, but would like to know, for an ultralight backpacker, what do you suggest for a backpack, tent, sleeping bag, etc.?
 Any feedback or thoughts that you have would be much appreciated.

 Ultralight Backpacking Tent

-On the hike out from Mount Sopris, near our Aspen, Colorado, home, my husband commented that it feels like time to invest in lighter-weight backpacking gear to ease up the wear and tear on our bodies.
-Our kids are ages nine and 11, and backpacking as a family is an important part of our lives.
-Recently, we upgraded our mountain bikes (cushy suspension, etc.) so that we could still happily bike with our kids; it seems like we need to do the same with our backpacking equipment.
+My husband and I have decided it’s time to invest in lighter backpacking gear to ease the impact on our bodies.
+Our kids are nine and 11, and backpacking as a family is an important part of our lives.
+Recently, we upgraded our mountain bikes so that we could still happily bike with our kids; it seems like we need to do the same with our backpacking equipment.
 Knowing that you are in touch with the latest gear compared to our old stuff, what would you recommend as the most important things to upgrade, with weight in mind?
-Continue reading →